-Alabama's location at the southern end of the Appalachian mountain chain gives visitors the unique chance to hike in some of the most diverse and beautiful woodlands in the nation.
+Alabama's location at the southern end of the Appalachian mountain chain gives visitors the unique chance to hike in some of the most diverse and beautiful woodlands in the nation, like Little River Canyon National Preserve, sitting peacefully atop Lookout Mountain.
 Tall pines line more than 30 miles of trails at Lake Guntersville State Park, where a lucky visitor may see the American bald eagle as it makes its winter home.
-Cheaha State Park, Alabama's highest point, offers a variety of hiking and mountain bike trails, while Tuskegee National Forest in South Alabama is equipped with fishing ponds and wildlife viewing areas on many of its trails.
+Cheaha State Park, Alabama's highest point, offers a variety of hiking and mountain bike trails, while Tuskegee National Forest, in South Alabama, is equipped with fishing ponds and wildlife viewing areas.

 Alabama has dozens of public and private gardens where you can stroll among camellias, azaleas, dogwoods, day lilies, hydrangeas, mums and rare native species.